SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 -   The design was desktop, so I implemented the desktop version first.
 I don't want to rewrite a lot, so I'm opting to not go for 'mobile-first'.
 -   Usually I use relative line-heights like for example `line-height: 1.2;`.
 Then all I have to do for different screensizes is altering the font-size; handy.
 Earlier I just took all values from the XD, I might update the line-heights to relative values if I have time left.

+## Step nine; ticking off the requirements.

+-   At this point I realize I missed something in the calculator; The temperature should affect how the air conditioner/heating system component is displayed.
+This introduces something new and my solution does not yet cater for it; intended side-effects on input B when input A has changed.

+    I now need to make a decision; will I implement this in a dynamic and simple-to-configure way, or will I more or less 'hardcode' it?
+Time-wise I am kind of running out.
+It is Thursday afternoon and I want to deliver tonight.
+I decide to take 15 minutes to see whether I can update the class so it allows for these kind of side effects.

+    I managed to implement something that works and is quite flexible, but at the same time feels a bit barbaric.
+The inputconfiguration that is provided to the constructor now has the option to add `sideEffectEvents`.
+These side effect events exist of a `listenFor` (string) property and a `sideEffectHandler` (function) property.

+    Using these two properties the `setSideEffectEventListeners()` function sets events listeners that listen to the `listenFor` event and then executes `sideEffectHandler()`.

+    After an input value has changed we call `updateBatteryRanges()` and then fire a custom event.
+It is these custom events that the sideEffectHandler should be listening for.

+    All in all it works using simple javascript events and it's quite easy to change the behavior via the input configuration in the constructor.

+-   To not have to manually fiddle around with browser compatibility too much I added postcss (using browserslist) to my dev/build commands.
+-   Testing in IE11 has become increasingly difficult over time.
+I do not want to run a local webserver to allow an online tool to access my localhost, so instead I will test IE11 at the end when I upload the project to my personal website.
+-   Disabling Javascript only has functional limitations; the design remains exactly the same and most inputs even remain interactable.
+To make it extra clear for the user I have added a notification bar at the bottom of the screen to indicate that they need javascript in order to use the tool.
+-   I ran Prettier to format all files.
+-   I put my dedicated Q&A team (girlfriend) to work to test the website.
+For transparency I will share all her findings and what I did with them here;

 ## Next steps

 What I would have done if I had a bit more time;